fukayak/occumb/README.md

 ## Example

-The current version (v0.2.x) allows you to build a dataset object used for the multispecies site occupancy modeling (using `occumbData()` function) and fit models with species, site, and replicate covariates (using `occumb()` function).
+The current version (v0.3.x) provides the following main functions:

+- `occumbData()` builds a dataset object used for the multispecies site occupancy modeling.
+- `occumb()` fits a model, possibly with species, site, and replicate covariates.
+- `gof()` computes statistics for goodness-of-fit assessment of the model.
+- `loglik()` extracts the pointwise log-likelihood of the model.

 ``` r
 library(occumb)